Pinku1211/nirjhara-fitness/questions_and_answers.md

 #### Answer: B

-<i>In this code if the function gets no argument it will simply return what it has to and a string of 'undefined' for the dynamic 'name' argument.</i>
+<i> The sayHi function does not have a default value for name, and if you call it without providing an argument, it will result in name being undefined.
+In such a case, it will give a string with undefined in the output.
+So, in this code if the function gets no argument it will simply return what it has to and a string of 'undefined' for the dynamic 'name' argument.</i>

 </p>
 </details>